microsoft/VSProjectSystem/doc/overview/dynamicCapabilities.md

 capability change occured during project load, and the project can never finish loading.
 The most typical cause of this is an unconfigured scope extension depends on a capability from the configured scope, but that extension point does not support dynamic capabilities.
+Capabilities fron the configured scope do eventually flow to the unconfigured scope, but that is too late for some extension points.

 Some (but not all) extension points to watch out for:
 - `ProjectAutoLoad`